gvwilson/thirdbit/src/fiction/iffy/index.md

 stepped out of the ring,
 and fell to lie unmoving on the floor with a neat hole in her forehead.

-Doctor Johel lowered her arm.
+Doctor Johel lowered her gun.
 "My models predicted a high probability that the captain would try to influence your conversation with the machines," she said conversationally.